jguffey/enterprise-stack/README.md

   - I think I'll have to find and use a different flask image.
 - DNS service, how does it work, what can we improve
   - Have makefile add hostname entries

+## Infrastructure as code

+Some of the steps here were rather manual.
+If we have any steps, we need to document those steps, or turn it into a setup script.

+### Manual steps that need to be reconciled

+The django folder structure was set up via django-admin commands, `startproject` and `startapp`.
+That generated the folders here, but that process was manual.
+What do these steps do?
+Would we need to recreate these steps in the future for a clean setup process?

+Also, the marketing and spa service versions are heavily dependent on when we set them up.
+Running these setups later may yield newer versions of dependencies, etc. If we were to start again from scratch, what commands would we run, and would that generate different results?

+## Documentation

+Try to document the path that lead to this codebase.
+Why the decisions were made?